Recursive Model-agnostic Inverse Dynamics of Serial Soft-Rigid Robots: Numerical Results

 \subsection{Simulation 2.
 Hybrid rigid-soft robotic arm}

-In this simulation, we demonstrate how the proposed approach can handle robots with rigid and soft bodies, each possibly modeled using different kinematic ROMs.
+In this simulation, we demonstrate how the proposed approach can handle robots with rigid and soft bodies, each possibly modeled using different kinematics.
 We consider a hybrid manipulator including a Universal Robot UR10e, a slender continuum soft arm modeled as a Cosserat rod with the GVS approach~\citep{boyer2020dynamics}, and a soft gripper modeled as a 3D continuum with LVP primitives.
-The setup is illustrated in Fig.~\ref{fig:simulation8:2:stress_free}.
+The setup\review{, which consists of $N = 8$ bodies,} is illustrated in Fig.~\ref{fig:simulation8:2:stress_free}.
 The gravitational force acts along the negative direction of the $z$-axis.
 The soft arm has radius $0.02~[\si{\meter}]$, rest length $0.3~[\si{\meter}]$, mass density $1070~[\si{\kilogram\per\cubic\meter}]$.
 The material elastic and damping coefficients are $0.17857~[\si{\mega\pascal}]$ and $0.1~[\si{\second}]$, respectively.
 Three tendons displaced by an angle of $120\si{\degree}$ and at a distance from the center backbone of $0.015~[\si{\meter}]$ actuate the Cosserat segment.
 For the sake of simplicity, its backbone strain is modeled under the piecewise constant curvature hypothesis with elongation, thus resulting in three DoFs for this body.
 The effect of actuation is modeled as in~\cite{renda2022geometrically}.
 On the other hand, the soft gripper has mass density $960~[\si{\kilogram\per\cubic\meter}]$, elastic coefficient $22.2~[\si{\mega\pascal}]$ and damping factor $0.05~[\si{\second}]$.
 The gripper kinematics is modeled with two LVP primitives: an elongation primitive and a cavity primitive.
 The first accounts for the compression when the gripper closes and the second for the radial change due to inflation of the inner air chamber.
 The mode functions used by these primitives are reported in Table~\ref{tab:simulation2:modal_expansion}.

-Because the gripper is the last body in the chain, Assumption~\ref{assumption:contact area} is relaxed to allow deformation of the top area.
-The mode functions of both primitives are not zero at the body distal end, i.e., when $x_{3} = L$.
+Because the gripper is the last body in the chain, Assumption~\ref{assumption:contact area} can be relaxed to allow deformation of the top area.
+Thus, we allow for the mode functions of both primitives to be non zero at the body distal end, i.e., when $x_{3} = L$.
 The gripper is actuated by applying a pressure difference with respect to the atmospheric one.
 This input is projected into the configuration space using the top and lateral surface area of the pressurized chamber.

 The control task involves using both rigid and deformable bodies to navigate the environment and grasp an object with the end-effector.
 This task is divided into three sub-tasks: (i) track a rest-to-rest cubic joint trajectory for the UR10e between